-- (24) The holder of the licence must communicate to Customs and Border Protection any substantial change in the type of goods or the amount of goods to be stored within the warehouse as soon as practicable. - (25) The holder of the licence must report to Customs and Border Protection any unentered goods held for more than 6 months.
+- 24) The holder of the licence must communicate to the Australian Border Force any substantial change in the type of goods or the amount of goods to be stored within the warehouse as soon as practicable. - 25) The holder of the licence must report to the Australian Border Force any un-entered goods held for more than 6 months.
 The reports must include the date the goods were received, a description of the goods and any other relevant information.
-Unentered goods must not be unpacked or repacked. - (26) The holder of the licence shall report to Customs and Border Protection on a monthly basis: - (a) any goods or property not belonging to the Holder of the licence, other than unclaimed passenger or crew baggage, where rent or charges have been in arrears for more than 6 months; and - (b) any unclaimed passenger or crew baggage where rent or charges have been in arrears for 30 days or more.
+Un-entered goods must not be unpacked or repacked. - 26) The holder of the licence shall report to the Australian Border Force on a monthly basis: - any goods or property not belonging to the Holder of the licence, other than unclaimed passenger or crew baggage, where rent or charges have been in arrears for more than 6 months; and - b. any unclaimed passenger or crew baggage where rent or charges have been in arrears for 30 days or more.

-The reports shall include the date the goods were received, a description of the goods, and information on whether an application to Customs and Border Protection to sell the goods has been made.
+The reports shall include the date the goods were received, a description of the goods, and information on whether an application to the Australian Border Force to sell the goods has been made.

-- (27) The holder of the licence must conduct a stocktake at least once per financial year or when requested by Customs and Border Protection.
-Any discrepancies must be reported to Customs and Border Protection as soon as practicable. - (28) The holder of the licence must not move, alter or interfere with goods unless the requirements of the Customs Acts have been complied with. - (29) The holder of the licence must not allow the unpacking of goods unless prior approval has been obtained from Customs and Border Protection.
-Note: Approval may be given on a single or continuing basis. - (30) Goods subject to the control of Customs must be kept in a separate and distinct area within the licensed area. - (31) For warehouses that have approval to move goods on a Continuing Permission, the holder of the licence must comply with the conditions of the Continuing Permission. - (32) The holder of the licence must not facilitate transhipment or export of goods where there is a held status on the import declaration or cargo report that the goods are subject to. - (33) The holder of the licence must provide adequate training to make staff aware of their obligations in dealing with goods subject to the control of Customs and must demonstrate ongoing quality assurance processes in place when requested by Customs and Border Protection.
+- 27) The holder of the licence must conduct a stocktake at least once per financial year or when requested by the Australian Border Force.
+Any discrepancies must be reported to the Australian Border Force as soon as practicable. - 28) The holder of the licence must not move, alter or interfere with goods unless the requirements of the Customs Acts have been complied with. - 29) The holder of the licence must not allow the unpacking of goods unless prior approval has been obtained from the Australian Border Force.
+Note: Approval may be given on a single or continuing basis. - 30) Goods subject to the control of Customs must be kept in a separate and distinct area within the licensed area. - 31) For warehouses that have approval to move goods on a Continuing Permission, the holder of the licence must comply with the conditions of the Continuing Permission. - 32) The holder of the licence must not facilitate transhipment or export of goods where there is a held status on the import declaration or cargo report that the goods are subject to. - 33) The holder of the licence must provide adequate training to make staff aware of their obligations in dealing with goods subject to the control of Customs and must demonstrate ongoing quality assurance processes in place when requested by the Australian Border Force.